KipCollo/Java-Revision/javaEE/mail/Readme.md

 The JavaMail download bundle contains many more complete examples in the "demo" directory.

-Don't forget to see the JavaMail API FAQ for answers to the most common questions.
-The JavaMail web site contains many additional resources.

 The JavaMail API supports the following standard properties, which may be set in the Session object, or in the Properties object used to create the Session object.
 The properties are always set as strings; the Type column describes how the string is interpreted.
 For example, use